turingschool/front-end-curriculum/lessons/module-1/git-and-github.md

 In this case, enter the command: `git pull origin master`

 Our changes are now completely synced.
 The master branch locally is the same as the master branch on GitHub.
 We can make more feature branches, add more features, and repeat the same process!

+### Your turn

+Your instructor has started a thread in slack.
+Please take a few minutes to ask any questions that have come up in going through this workflow.

 ### Fetching